 OverviewThe most common view of Vrh Krnice is probably the one you get while leaving the town of Bovec upstream, towards Italy or Kranjska Gora.
 At first, one views Svinjak, "the Bovec Matterhorn", and then Vrh Krnice to the left.

-Vrh Krnice (2234 m) is part of the Loška Stena group, a group of mountains described on the Loška Stena page.
+Vrh Krnice (2234 m) is part of the Loška Stena group.
 Vrh Krnice and its outcrop V Gradu are the southernmost peaks of Loška Stena - surrounded by the Bavšica Valley to the SE, and by the Koritnica Valley to the NW and W. The Kluže fortress stands at the foot of Vrh Krnice, at the confluence of both valleys, Koritnica digging here a deep canyon (Soteska Koritnice).

 Being the south end of the array (downstream), Vrh Krnice spreads out immensely into fore hills, some named, and all overgrown with forests.
 The majestic appearance of the southern view is also due to both shoulders/arms in the summit part, with V Gradu, the major outcrop to the left, and Kobila, the double summit on the ridge to the right.